Lar-Sen/Quansheng_UV-K5_Kitchen/v2.01.31_mods/utils/readme.md

 flashtool.py  <COMx> <unscrambled_rom.bin> [block number] [blocks to write]
 ```
 Description:<br>
-This is a (cleartext) firmware flasher.
+This is a (cleartext) firmware flasher with support for partial ROM flashing.

-Its advantages over stock app is that it can flash specific blocks without having to reflash the entire ROM.
-Time and flash component lifespan savings.
+Its advantages over the stock app is its capability to flash only select blocks without having to reflash the entire ROM, thus saving time and flash component lifespan.
+Platform agnostic too.

 Sadly, Quansheng decided to only allow full flash update by erasing all 120 ROM sectors as soon as the operation begins.

-A bootloader mods allow for progressive erasing, thus permitting partial flashing.
+A bootloader mod allows for progressive erasing, thus permitting partial flashing.
 Look here for more information:

 https://github.com/Lar-Sen/Quansheng_UV-K5_Kitchen/tree/main/Bootloader_mods

-Anyway flashtool.py will work like stock without bootloader mod.
+Anyway flashtool.py will work like stock flasher without bootloader mod.

 You need to provide an _unscrambled_ firmware file.

 For example, if you wanna flash a modded firmware file in your mods temp directory:
 ```
-> flashtool.py COM4 fw.dec.bin
+> flashtool.py COM4 temp\fw.dec.bin

 HELO UV-K5 2.03.02